ickerwx/tcpproxy/README.md

 ## Modules
 ```
 $ ./tcpproxy.py --list
+filereplace - Replace text on the fly by using regular expressions in files
 hexdump - Print a hexdump of the received data
 http_ok - Prepend HTTP response header
 http_post - Prepend HTTP header